 “I think through that acceptance, there is going to be a huge segmentation across the board, and that’s going to bring in many different demographics into the market.
 From that, there should be (and I really hope that there is) a huge product variation.”

-As far as words of advice, Waite commends the current efforts cannabis businesses are exerting but implores them to go the extra mile prior to introducing their wares to the consumer — the ROI will come back tenfold.
+As far as words of advice, Waite commends the current efforts cannabis industry businesses are exerting but implores them to go the extra mile prior to introducing their wares to the consumer — the ROI will come back tenfold.